 Chelsea Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-An example of a Freehold Enfranchisement case for a Hackney flat is 150 Amhurst Road in December 2013.
+An example of a Freehold Enfranchisement case for a Hackney residence is 150 Amhurst Road in December 2013.
 The tribunal concluded that the premium to be paid by the applicant for the enfranchisement of the subject property was £43,500.
-This case related to 4 flats.
+This case was in relation to 4 flats.
 The unexpired term was 90 (or thereabouts).